ligurio/luzer/README.md

 **Structure-Aware Fuzzing**

+`luzer` is based on a coverage-guided mutation-based fuzzer (LibFuzzer).
+It has the advantage of not requiring any grammar definition for generating inputs, making its setup easier.
+The disadvantage is that it will be harder for the fuzzer to generate inputs for code that parses complex data types.
+Often the inputs will be rejected early, resulting in low coverage.
+For solving this issue `luzer` offers `FuzzedDataProvider` and two functions to customize the mutation strategy which is especially useful when fuzzing functions that require structured input.

 Often, a `bytes` object is not convenient input to your code being fuzzed.
 Similar to libFuzzer, luzer provides a `FuzzedDataProvider` that can simplify the task of creating a fuzz target by translating the raw input bytes received from